VincentComp/NLP_Poetry/README.md

 # NLP_Poetry
 In this project, we have built a simple LSTM model for generating poetry.
+[To be updated]